 BS in Architectural Design + Technology

-The Architectural Design + Technology program at University of Hartford prepares students for a variety of careers in architecture and the construction industry.
+The architectural design + technology program prepares you for a variety of careers in architecture and the construction industry.

 Contact Program Director James Fuller for more information.

 The architectural design + technology (AD+T) program is a rigorous academic program that prepares you for a variety of careers in architecture and the construction industry.
 The focus of the program is the design studio in which the technical, structural, and liberal arts courses are integrated through the creative process in the design of progressively more complex architectural projects.
 A strong component of liberal arts, with particular emphasis on communications skills, as well as multiple electives in the later years, ensures that students who pursue this program will have a challenging architectural education that prepares you for your career path.
 You will gain a broad understanding of the knowledge and skills necessary for entry into architecture firms or the building industries or to pursue advanced degrees in architecture and related disciplines.